olliepalmer/scripted-design-course/pages/classes/index.md

 # Classes

-## This course consists of ten lessons, and runs from 27 September until 06 December 2019.
+## This course runs on Fridays from 27 September until 06 December 2019.

 ## Classes are posted here shortly after they happen.